 Other ways to improve at creating innovation include:

 - Reading good books on the subject, such as Innovation by Design by Thomas Lockwood and Edgar Papke and Design Thinking for Strategic Innovation by Idris Mootee.

 - Researching articles dealing with areas of this competency, especially areas of challenge.

 - Enlisting a coach to help you envision, strategize, and stay accountable as you develop your innovation skills and practices.

 If you are a bona fide CEO or senior executive, I would be happy to coach you in creating innovation or any other area where you would like to improve.
 Click the button below to schedule the first of several complimentary coaching sessions:

 Creating Innovation is one of SOLID’s 50 competencies critical to executive success.
 It falls under the category of Execution, one of 5 categories within the competency model, which is explained and downloadable at the end of this article.
 Overall, executives are responsible for, and must be competent in:

 E1.
 CREATING INNOVATION: Thinking more outside the box; discovering more possibilities; exploring ways to innovate; challenging pre-existing paradigms; allowing themselves and others permission to explore; tapping into existing creativity or drawing it out from others; creating an environment that supports creativity and innovation.

-Looking constructively at yourself isn’t easy but doing so provides the catalyst for transformational change.
-Having a balanced, objective look at your skill set and a willingness to be self-critical for the sake of continuous improvement is a major marker of a top executive.
-Take the next step and download “Eliminate Executive Blind Spots” to explore your strengths and weaknesses, and remove any blind spots you may have.
+Looking constructively at yourself isn’t easy, but doing so provides the catalyst for transformational change.
+Having a balanced, objective look at your skillset and a willingness to be self-critical for the sake of continuous improvement are major markers of a top executive.
+Take the next step and download “Eliminate Executive Blind Spots” to explore your strengths and weaknesses and remove any blind spots you may have.